 - There is a Welsh-speaking part of the country with its own dialect of Welsh.

 - The country is home to the world’s widest avenue.
-The “9th of July” has 14 lanes and 4 further lanes of parallel streets.
+The Avenida 9 De Julio (“9th of July”) has 14 lanes and 4 further lanes of parallel streets.

-- The Cuban revolutionary Che Guevara was actually born in Argentina.
+- The Cuban revolutionary Che Guevara was born in Argentina.

-- 37% of the Argentine population are of Italian descent.
+- 62.5% of the Argentine population is of Italian descent.

-All Figures based on OEC/IMF 2016 projections unless otherwise stated.
+- All figures are based on OEC 2018 calculations and projections unless otherwise stated.

 - See our global economic indicator guide to more than 45 other countries.